afirstenberg/blog/search-tool/README.md

 Geoffrey E. Hinton and John J. Hopfield.
 ```

-One difference between this result and what a typical search can provide,
+One difference between this result and what you might get by doing a
+"traditional" Google Search on the website or on the Google app
 is that we can follow links to help verify the information we get.
 Calling
 the Gemini API this way doesn't give us access to this information.